 - Adjust each color spot and get the approximate proportion of the color spot correct by working out from the center.
 Check the relationship between each color spot and adjust if necessary.

-- Work on the boundary or contour of each shape to get its exact shape.
+- Work on the boundary or contour of each block to get its exact shape.

 For more information